RahulJangid7779/EngiCon/homework.md

 diff between caret and tilde (^ ~ )
 what is dependency
-what is the use of -g on while install npm
+what is the use of -g on while install npm initilize git
+.gitignore
+create a remotr repo on github push all code to the github git add . this will add all file to the github

+homework
+you have to play with route extension ex /hello /test order of the routes matter